 1. Instantly apply retailer-specific loyalty for relevant purchases

 2. Send itemised digital receipts back into a card user’s associated banking app post-purchase

 Yoyo now matches a Starling customer’s card transactions with a retailer’s till data; frictionlessly rewarding any accrued loyalty or offers, in seconds.

 Any relevant offers or rewards, as well as a fully itemised digital receipt, can then be viewed within the Starling app -giving customers better insight into their transactions.

-Through Open Banking, Yoyo can now ID a shopper through their bank card transactions, leading to more personalised offers and rewards for a bank’s customers and the data insight to deliver targeted marketing communications for retailers.
+Through Open Banking, Yoyo can now securely and safely ID a shopper through their bank card transactions, leading to more personalised offers and rewards for a bank’s customers and the data insight to deliver targeted marketing communications for retailers.

 This means banks can now act as a full-service provider, creating a highly-engaged marketplace interface through which banks, retailers and their mutual customers can interact!

 Customers who give a retailer permission to connect with their bank account could find themselves instantly rewarded with offers and discounts at the point-of-sale based on their individual shopping behaviour – regardless of their card or mobile payment method, and without the need of a loyalty app or card.

 Retailers could have at their fingertips a mechanic that doesn’t just appeal to their most loyal customers, but a tool so frictionless it would broaden CRM activity to identify and segment customers, as well as set conditions that could really drive behaviour.

 Banks have a unique opportunity to bring new and exciting products to market that we’ve never seen before.
 The whole banking experience could change for the better as customers are offered a platform that rewards them for how and where they spend their money.